 You will need to see a lab attendant as soon as you notice a printing error.
-If the error is a result of a mechanical problem with the printer the lab attendant will be able to re-print your document free of charge.
-These mechanical problems can include paper jams, ink splatters, or stripes.
+If the error is a result of a printer problem or other problem not resulting from user action, the lab attendant will re-print your document free of charge.
+Common printer problems include paper jams, ink splatters, or stripes.

 In other cases, printing errors are the result of inexperience: the line weights or colors did not turn out as desired, or the page setup is not set correctly and the page is clipped.
 It is expected that in learning to control printers, students will make trial prints at their own expense.
 It is the responsibility of the user to make these trials as effective and inexpensive as possible.
 Re-prints will not be issued for setting or layout problems.

-There are many things that lab users can do to reduce their printing without losing any of the functionality they need for their design activities.
+There are many things that lab users can do to reduce their printing costs without impacting their design activities.

-This is a great feature offered by many programs at the computer labs including Microsoft Word and Excel.
+This is a great feature offered by most programs at the computer labs.
 Print preview allows you to see how your pages will look prior to printing.
 Mistakes can often be seen and corrected before a single piece of paper is used.

-Double-sided (duplex) printing reduces waste and all of our printers have this feature available.
-There are signs posted in Rapson Hall 127 with specific instructions.
+Double-sided (duplex) printing reduces waste and all of our laser printers have this feature available.
+Please see a lab attendant for assistance with double-sided printing.

 Print Multiple Pages to a Single Sheet

 Virtually all applications allow you to print more than one page to a single sheet.
-Doing so allows a document that might normally require 20 sheets to be printed on 5 sheets with 4 pages per sheet.
-This is an excellent option if you happen to be printing out lots of notes for class.
+Doing so allows a document that might normally require 20 sheets to be printed on five sheets with four pages per sheet.
+This is an excellent option if you happen to be printing out notes for class.

 Print Only What You Need

-Students pay for prints using the new GopherGOLD account (which is accessed via your UCard).
+Students pay for prints using their GopherGOLD account (which is accessed via your UCard).
 This allows students to easily manage funds online and have real time access to their account.
-Until this program is fully functional, however, students must add money to their account using a "Value Port " machine.
-The closest machines to CDes facilities are in Walter Library (second floor) and McGrath Hall.
-For more information about the GopherGOLD program click here.
+For more information about the GopherGOLD program, visit the UCard Office website.